teelahti/airplay-esp32/README.md

 ## What is this?

 This turns a cheap ESP32-S3 board into a wireless AirPlay 2 speaker.
 Plug it into any amplifier or powered speakers, and it shows up on your iPhone/iPad/Mac just like a HomePod or AirPlay TV.
-Also supports the **[SqueezeAMP](https://github.com/philippe44/SqueezeAMP)** board (ESP32 + TAS5756 DAC with built-in amplifier).
+Also supports the **[SqueezeAMP](https://github.com/philippe44/SqueezeAMP)** (ESP32 + TAS5756 DAC) and **[Esparagus Audio Brick](https://esparagus.com/)** (ESP32 + TAS5825M DAC/amp) boards with built-in amplifiers.

 **No cloud.
 No app.
 Just tap and play.**